syfluqs/st-internship-report/report-body.md

 # Introduction

+## TODO : brief intro about automotive industry

+## Battery technology in Automotive Industry

 The automotive industry is expanding at a rapid pace.
-With the introduction of high-efficiency high-density batteries in the market, the automotive market has taken a turn towards electrification of vehicles.
+Automobiles are now-a-days more "smarter" and react to environment changes more rapidly.
+Contrast todays vehicles with the first ever automobiles, which had no logical processing units or sensors.
+Everything needed to done manually.
+Today, autmotive industry is highly dependent on the electronics industry for providing efficient systems.
+This may be called **Automotive Electrification**.
+With the introduction of high-efficiency high-density LiPo^[LiPo is an abbreviation for Lithium-Polymer ion batteries.
+These are a variety of battery which uses a polymer electrolyte composed of Li ions instead of a traditional liquid electrolyte.
+These are extremely light weight and pack a relatively larger amount of energy per volume than other types available.] batteries in the market, the automotive market has taken a turn towards electrification of vehicles.
 Corporations like Tesla Motors are the pioneers of this technology.
 With an increase in the production of various kinds of cells and batteries, the market has been flooded with these components.
 As a consequence, the prices for batteries has dropped sharply in the last decade.
 This has also impacted the automotive industry, with big companies like Tesla Motors to take the intitiative for making "clean" and pollution-free vehicles.
 Due to the reduced costs and a foresee-able future of such components, developing countries like +in has also started embracing this technology.
 Introduction of light battery-powered three and four wheelers on Indian roads is a direct consequence of this trend.

+## Internet of Things

+Internet of Things refers to a network of physical objects, like household articles, vehicles, tools, buildings, worn-items, etc. embedded with suitable software and hardware.
+This software and hardware may enable these objects to communicate with each other or with devices on another network like the Internet.
 IoT^[+IoT] is also a rapidly growing field.
+Wireless IoT devices are now-a-days avaialable in any shape or size, starting from smart household appliances like TV, AC, Refrigerators, etc. to small beacons the size of a coin and wearable devices.
+IoT enabled devices may enable the user to interact with the devices in a number of ways, which include:
+- Controlling the device with the help of another device like a mobile phone or a computer.
+- Controlling the device with help of HID (Human Interface Device).
+- Controlling the device with the help of ones body, using suitable sensors.
+For example, a smart-watch may be used to turn on an appliance when it detects motion in a certain direction.
+Sensors such as accelerometers and gyroscopes may be used to detect linear or radial motion.
+- Device controlling another appliance.

+The uses of IoT are limitless and it is just a matter of time, when the market will be flooded with IoT based devices.

+## Combining Automotive Electrification and IoT

+With the development of dedicated sensors and low cost IoT devices, it is now possible to efficiently integrate IoT into automobiles.
+Various kinds of electronic integration is already existent in present automobiles, such as
+- **Automotive ECU** : ECU stands for +ECU.
+It is a logical control system, which takes some input data from the automobiles engine sensors like temperature, acceleration, rate of fuel flow, etc. The ECU is responsible for the efficient combustion of fuel and maintaining the engine conditions well within its operation limits.
+- **Body Control Devices** : Body Control Units are responsible for various body control functions of the automobile like central locking system, power windows, various lights like the headlights, tail-lights and indicator lights.
+- **Automotive Audio Equipment** : Audio Equipments in automobiles are composed of various electronic devices like audio amplifiers, radio-frequency systems, audio decoders and effects-processors(DSP), low noise amplifiers, speaker systems.
+- **CAN Bus** : CAN stands for +CAN.
+It is a automotive bus specification designed for high speed data transfer.
+The CAN bus enables several microcontrollers to share data with each other without the presence of a host or central system.
+It is used for integrating various electronic automotive components like the ECU, Body control unit, sensors, etc. with each other so that they can function in harmony.
+The CAN bus is discussed in more detail in {@sec:canbus}

+### The need for IoT in automobiles

+- Integration of more and more Silicon[^si] into automobiles.
+- Smarter and more efficient automobiles.
+- Larger economic benefit.
+Smarter automobiles are more desirable in the current market and hence provide more economic value than its counterparts.

+[^si]: Silicon, here refers to electronic logic components.
+These may refer to logic gates, ASICs, sensors or microcontroller units.